contre95/google-calendar-serverless-api/README.md

 ## Usage
 #### Pourpose
 This API is intended to let other scripts easily create and modify events for a given calendar created beforehand and specified in the configurations files before the deployment.
-Nevertheless, the calendar and be easily change by sending it as a parameter of the http request.
+Nevertheless, the calendar can be easily changed by sending it as a parameter of the http request.

 ##### POST and specific event:
 ```